Seednode/roulette/README.md

 ## Filtering

-You can provide a comma-delimited string of patterns to match via the `include=` query parameter.
+You can provide a comma-delimited string of patterns to match via the `include=` query parameter, assuming the `-f|--filter` flag is enabled.

 Only filenames matching one or more of the patterns will be served.